 Remember, in the ports you will also find this service and much more that you can use.

 Nature protection areas, such as bird and seal protection areas are mostly marked with signs on the islands, but sometimes the signs may have disappeared.

 The public right to access gives you no general right to make a fire.

 Keep in mind that all firing takes place at your own risk.
 It is your duty as a guest in the area to inform you of any fire ban.

 For the most part, you will find no wood on the islands.
 If you want wood to light a fire, be sure to buy on land before heading out in the archipelago.

 In case of emergency – such as fire, accidents and drowning – call 112.

-To get help quickly, you need to know the name of the island and the weather direction you are on the islands and other characteristic features.
+To get help quickly, you need to know the name of the island, wich direction you are on the island and other characteristic features.

-One tip is to note from which island you went / paddled to and which one you are heading for.
+One tip is to note from which island you went / paddled from and which one you are heading for.